lorenzoromani1983/LLM-Summarizer/README.md

 Usage is very simple.

-a) run the server.py file that needs to keep running all the time
+a) run the server.py file that needs to keep running all the time.

 b) get a summary of any web page by clicking the extension and then "Get Summary"

 There are other similar tools doing the same thing.
 However, I choose a slightly different solution that requires a server running in the background.